ucla-data-archive/library-python/_episodes/01-starting-with-data.md

 ~~~
 {: .output}

+* `int64` represents numeric integer values (`int64` cells
+can not store decimals).
+* `object` represents strings (letters and numbers).
+* `float64`represents numbers with decimals.

 We'll talk a bit more about what the different data types mean later in [Data Types and Formats](/03-data-types-and-format/).

 ### Useful ways to view DataFrame objects in Python

-There are multiple methods that can be used to summarize and access the data
+There are multiple methods and attributes that can be used to summarize and access the data
 stored in DataFrames.
 Let's try out a few.
 Note that we call the method by using
-the object name *articles_df.method*.
-So `articles_df.columns` provides an index
-of all of the column names in our DataFrame.
+the object name *articles_df.method()* with parentheses.
+So `articles_df.heaad()` provides the first few rows of a DataFrame.
+An attribute doesn't require `()` because it's more like a fact the DataFrame knows about itself.
+So, `articles_df.columns` outputs the column names of the DataFrame.

 > ## Try out the methods below to see what they return.
 >